vesess/pw-less-wp-plugin/README.md

 * Strict input validation and sanitization throughout the plugin
 * Rate limiting to prevent brute force attacks

-For more details about the security enhancements, please see [security-enhancements.md](security-enhancements.md).

 ## How It Works